Explore a Geothermal Area

 There are only 1350 hectares of geothermal ecosystems in the whole of Aotearoa, which is about the size of 3 average farms.
 So it is was always a rare ecosystem and it is now considered a critically endangered ecosystem because there is such a small area of it.
 Geothermal ecosystems are threatened by weeds like wilding pines, and by development of buildings, farms and power stations.
 DOC, the Waikato Regional Council, and Tangata Whenua , are working hard with organisations like Contact Energy to protect the area that is left though weed and pest control, fencing, and native planting on the edges.

-There are small areas of geothermal kānuka at Crown Park and Spa Park, near Otumuheke.
+There are small areas of geothermal kānuka, the only woody plant that grows in hot geothermal areas, at Crown Park and Spa Park, near Otumuheke.
 The Greening Taupō and Kids Greening Taupō native plantings at these sites will help protect these endangered plants by creating a buffer of native vegetation around them.

 Only hardcore native species can live in these hot areas.
-Read about the special geothermal plants and animals in this incredible article (below) from the Kiwi Conservation Club magazine.
-It was written by one of our keen Kids Greening Taupō Student Rangers in 2019.
+Read about the special geothermal plants and animals in the article (below) from the Kiwi Conservation Club magazine.
+It was written by one of our keen Kids Greening Taupō Student Leaders in 2019.
 He was part of a field trip to the Craters of the Moon geothermal park during the 50th year celebration of Conservation Week.
 On this trip the students were joined by keen local volunteers from the Greening Taupō Wicked Weeders group and several local experts.

 Learn more about geothermal kānuka here